-If QH1 and QH2 both are tables and X2 or Y2 is a key or index position then the join can be done quickly by looking up key values.
-In this first version of the qlc module this has not yet been implemented.
-Instead the filter will always be applied to every possible pair of answers to QH1 and QH2, one at a time.
+In this case the filter will be applied to every possible pair of answers to QH1 and QH2, one at a time.
 If there are M answers to QH1 and N answers to QH2 the filter will be run M\N times.

-If QH2 is a call to the function for gb\trees as defined in the Implementing a QLC table [page 262] section, gb\table:table/1, the iterator for the gb-tree will be initiated for each answer to QH1 after which the objects of the gb-tree will be returned one by one.
-This is probably the most efficient way of traversing the table in that case since it takes minimal computational power to get next object.
+If QH2 is a call to the function for gb\trees as defined in the Implementing a QLC table [page 278] section, gb\table:table/1, the iterator for the gb-tree will be initiated for each answer to QH1 after which the objects of the gb-tree will be returned one by one.
+This is probably the most efficient way of traversing the table in that case since it takes minimal computational power to get the following object.
 But if QH2 is not a table but a more complicated QLC, it can be more efficient use some RAM memory for collecting the answers in a cache, particularly if there are only a few answers.
 It must then be assumed that evaluating QH2 has no side effects so that the meaning of the query does not change if QH2 is evaluated only once.
 One way of caching the answers is to evaluate QH2 first of all and substitute the list of answers for QH2 in the query.
 Another way is to use the cache option.
 It is stated like this: